 The return trip on this easy Banff cross-country skiing trail is great fun with minimal effort required as you slowly glide down the gentle downhill track to the beginning.

-Johnson Lake is one of our favorite easy Banff snowshoe trails.
+The Johnson Lake trail is one of our favorite easy Banff snowshoe trails.
 Almost all visitors to Johnson Lake in January will be capable to winter walk or snowshoe the 3km long trail which circumnavigates the shores of this scenic Banff lake.
 Along the way, you’ll alternate between snowshoeing in a beautiful evergreen forest and along the shoreline of Johnson Lake.

 At the south-east corner of the Johnson Lake snowshoe trail, take a moment to look back across Johnson Lake for some of the best views of Cascade Mountain in all of Banff.